wso2/docs-updates/en/docs/updates/faq.md

 ### How to create an updated product zip to be used in a pipeline?
 Follow the steps described below to create an updated product zip that can be used in a pipeline.<br>
-1. Open a terminal and run the following commands:<br>
+1. Set the following environment variables<br>

-        export WSO2_UPDATES_SKIP_CONFLICTS="true"
+        WSO2_UPDATES_SKIP_CONFLICTS="true"
-        export WSO2_UPDATES_SKIP_MIGRATIONS="true"
+        WSO2_UPDATES_SKIP_MIGRATIONS="true"
 <br>
-2. Download the required U2 base pack from WSO2 website.<br>
+2. Download/Copy the required U2 base pack to your pipeline workspace.
+(You can download the U2 base pack from the WSO2 website and host it Internally so that you can access the same from your pipeline.)
-3. After navigating to the pipeline directory, copy the zip file to the same folder with the command shown below.<br>

-        cp <path to U2 base product pack location>
 <br>
-4. Unzip the product pack.
+3. Unzip the product pack.
 Use the command shown below:<br>

         unzip -q <product pack zip name>
 <br>
-5. Navigate to the `bin` folder in the unzipped product pack and run the update command suited to your OS.
-Refer [link](../../updates/update-tool/#update-commands-for-os)<br>
+4. Run the update tool suited to your OS.
+Refer the [link](../../updates/update-tool/#update-commands-for-os)<br>
-<strong>Note :</strong> If you already have a WSO2 subscription use the following command to start the update with the user credentials.<br>
+<strong>Note :</strong><br>&nbsp;&nbsp; a.
+If you already have a WSO2 subscription use the following command to run the updates with the user credentials.<br>
+&nbsp;&nbsp; b.
+When a self update (the update tool will run a self update when the tool is not up to date.
+This is a automatic procedure) is executed, the update tool will generate a Exit Code of 2.
+Thus, it is recommended to configure the pipeline to rerun the update command.

-        path_to_product_pack]/bin/<OS specific update command> -u $WSO2_UPDATE_USER -p $WSO2_UPDATE_PASSWORD
+        [path_to_product_pack]/bin/<OS specific update command> -u $WSO2_UPDATE_USER -p $WSO2_UPDATE_PASSWORD
 <br>

-6. Return to the root of the product folder and apply the following command
+5.Run the following command to re-zip the updated product pack.

         zip -r [path_to_product_pack].zip [path_to_product_pack]
 <br>
-7. Use this zip file from the pipeline
+6. You can use the zip file created in step 6 in the rest of the pipeline.